 As you age, your body may reabsorb calcium and phosphate from your bones instead of keeping these minerals in your bones.
 This makes your bones weaker.
 When this process reaches a certain stage, it is called osteoporosis.

 Many times, a person will fracture a bone before they even know they have bone loss.
 By the time a fracture occurs, the bone loss is serious.

 Women over age 50 and men over age 70 have a higher risk of osteoporosis than younger women and men.

-Younger woman who do not have menstrual periods for a long time also have a higher risk of bone loss and osteoporosis.
+Younger women who do not have menstrual periods for a long time also have a higher risk of bone loss and osteoporosis.

-Many long-term (chronic) medical conditions can keep a person confined to a bed or chair.
+Many long-term (chronic) medical conditions can keep people confined to a bed or chair.

 Other medical conditions that may also lead to bone loss are:

 Sometimes, medicines that treat certain medical conditions can cause osteoporosis.
 Some of these are: